sudheerj/javascript-interview-questions/README.md

 236. ### What is an event loop

      The Event Loop is a queue of callback functions.
 When an async function executes, the callback function is pushed into the queue.
-The JavaScript engine doesn't start processing the event loop until async function has finished executing the code.
+The JavaScript engine doesn't start processing the event loop until the async function has finished executing the code.
      **Note:** It allows Node.js to perform non-blocking I/O operations even though JavaScript is single-threaded.

      **[⬆ Back to Top](#table-of-contents)**

 237. ### What is call stack

-     Call Stack is a data structure for javascript interpreter to keeps track of function calls in the program.
+     Call Stack is a data structure for javascript interpreters to keep track of function calls in the program.
 It has two major actions,
      1. Whenever you call a function for its execution, you are pushing it to the stack.
      2. Whenever the execution is completed, the function is popped out of the stack.